What is The Fascia Remedy?

-The Fascia Remedy is a method for restoring space, hydration, and movement to our fascial system based on two core principles: understanding how to effectively create change in our fascia and where to do it.
+The Fascia Remedy (TFR) is a method for restoring space, hydration, and movement to our fascial system based on two core principles: understanding how to effectively create change in our fascia and where to do it.

 The standard Western medicine model (and many other healing modalities as well) are symptom-focused, so the root cause of chronic pain and dysfunction in the body is often overlooked.
 Where you feel the pain is rarely the problem!
 Instead of disconnecting from the body by silencing its messages through pills and surgery, The Fascia Remedy helps identify the core issue by systematically addressing the fascial lines where these messages originate.